-But those numbers are changing, thanks in part to the quality and reliability of VOIP services currently on offer, and in part to the range of options in service delivery now available.
-Today, businesses have numerous options when it comes to implementing VOIP, and are able to select from a large array of service providers, carriers, equipment and software.
-Because of VOIP, businesses today have the option to implement voice systems with capabilities and configurations unlike anything that’s been seen before.
+But those numbers are changing, thanks in part to the quality and reliability of VoIP services currently being offered, and in part to the range of options in service delivery now available.
+Today, businesses have numerous options when it comes to implementing VoIP and are able to select from a large array of service providers, carriers, equipment and software.
+Because of VoIP, businesses today have the option to implement voice systems with capabilities and configurations unlike anything that’s been seen before.

 Making the Call

 As with most technologies, there’s more than one way to accomplish the same objective, and there isn’t necessarily a wrong answer.
 It’s more a question of understanding what your business objectives and operational capabilities are and combining that with your preferences for support and your budgetary constraints.

 But let’s assume that you’ve made the choice to implement a VoIP solution for your business, you’ve defined your requirements, and you’re now moving into the design phase for the new system.
 Perhaps the most basic question to ask is, “Should you implement a premises-based or hosted VOIP system?”
 While this might seem like a basic difference, it’s actually one of the most fundamental decisions that you’ll make in the whole process.

 One of the key differences between a premises-based and hosted VoIP system is also the most basic difference.
 As the names would suggest, one model relies on equipment and software that’s installed at a location of the company’s choosing, like an office, and is typically managed by members of the technical staff for that company, or a third party that’s hired for the task.
 In a hosted VoIP model, the systems other than the physical phones, are provided virtually by hardware and software that’s hosted elsewhere and managed by a carrier or VOIP provider.

 Premises-Based Installation and Maintenance